Britney Spears products

 Spears's range of commercial deals and products also includes beauty care products and perfumes.
-She released her first perfume with Elizabeth Arden, Curious in 2004, which broke the company's first-week gross for a perfume.
+She released her first perfume, Curious, with Elizabeth Arden in 2004, which broke the company's first-week gross for a perfume.
 By 2009, she had released seven more perfumes including Fantasy.
 In 2010, Spears released her eighth fragrance, Radiance.
 In March 2011, company Brand Sense filed a lawsuit against Spears and Elizabeth Arden seeking $10 million in damages, claiming that she and her father, Jamie, stopped paying their thirty-five percent commission that was agreed as part of the contract terms.
-In July 2011, a Los Angeles judge denied the request by the company lawyers, claiming the fact that Spears is still under conservatorship.
+In July 2011, a Los Angeles judge denied the request by the company lawyers, claiming the fact that Spears was still under conservatorship.
 Brand Sense, however, stated that they would appeal the decision.
-In 2011, Radiance was re-issued as a new perfume titled Cosmic Radiance.
+In 2011, Radiance was reissued as a new perfume titled Cosmic Radiance.
 Worldwide, Spears sold over one million bottles in the first five years, with gross receipts of $1.5 billion.
+As of 2013, Spears's fragrances earn $30 million a year.
 In 2016, Spears contacted Glu Mobile to create her own role-playing game, Britney Spears: American Dream.
 The app officially launched in May 2016 and is compatible with iOS and Android.
 On June 17, 2016, Spears announced the release of her twentieth fragrance, Private Show.
 As of January 2018, Spears has released 24 fragrances through Elizabeth Arden.
+In 2022, Spears signed a $15 million book deal with Simon & Schuster, for her upcoming memoir, The Woman in Me, set to be released in October 2023.
+It is one of the biggest book deals of all time.

+In November 2024, Spears announced on Instagram that she is planning to release a jewelry line called ‘B Tiny’.

 Fragrances

-Spears endorsed her first Elizabeth Arden perfume Curious in 2004, and made $100 million in sales in its first year.
+Spears endorsed her first Elizabeth Arden perfume, Curious, in 2004, and made $100 million in sales in its first year.
 In September 2005, Spears released the fragrance Fantasy.
 In April 2006, Spears launched Curious: In Control as a limited edition fragrance.
 The same year, she released another perfume titled Midnight Fantasy.
 September 24, 2007 marked the release date of the fragrance collection Believe.
 She released her sixth perfume, Curious Heart, in January 2008.
-In December 2008, Spears released two more perfumes with the release of her sixth studio album Circus.
-In 2009, Curious won the Glammy Award for "Best Beauty Buy of 2009" by Glamour magazine readers, for Best Drugstore Fragrance.
+In December 2008, Spears released two more perfumes with the release of her sixth studio album, Circus.
+In 2009, Curious won the Glammy Award for Best Beauty Buy of 2009 by Glamour readers, for Best Drugstore Fragrance.

 As of 2009, Spears claimed to have sold 30 million bottles worldwide.
 As of 2012, her fragrances brand had grossed over $1.5 billion worldwide.
 According to a Daily Express newspaper report in 2013, a bottle of a Spears fragrance was sold every 15 seconds worldwide.
 In 2018, Spears released her twenty-fifth and first ever unisex fragrance, Prerogative.
-As of 2022, Spears has released thirty-six fragrances under her brand.
+As of July 2023, Spears has released 42 fragrances under her brand.